oro-os/link/README.md

 The Oro Link's PCB and associated custom footprints are released under the [MIT License](LICENSE).

+Unless otherwise specified, all Oro Link firmware (software code) is licensed under the same license.

 The _Enter Command_ font used for text display is released CC-BY-4.0 by [Font End Dev (jeti)](https://fontenddev.com).

-Unless otherwise specified, all Oro Link firmware (software code) is licensed under the same license.
-Please note that much of the generated code is provided by the STM32 toolchain and is separately licensed.
-Please refer to their respective licenses and copyrights, provided inline.

 All other materials are, unless otherwise specified, provided under the same license.

+Dependencies are under their respective licenses.